srikanth2102/CITIBANK_STOCK_PREDICTION/README.md

-# FIDELITY STOCK PRICE PREDICTION
+# CITIGROUP STOCK PRICE PREDICTION

 ## OVERVIEW
-* In this project we try to predict the price of Fidelity National Financial Inc.
+* In this project we try to predict the price of Citigroup Inc.
 * In this project we make use of LSTM recurrent neural network to make time series forecasting.

 ## DATASET
-* I downloaded this data from [yahoo_finance.](https://in.finance.yahoo.com/)
+* I downloaded this data from [yahoo_finance.](https://in.finance.yahoo.com/quote/C/history?p=C)
-* I downloaded the data since 1.08.2016.
+* I downloaded the data since 2.08.2016.
-* You can access the data i used by downloading the file named FNF.csv.
+* You can access the data i used by downloading the file named CitiBank.csv.
-* You can also download up to date data from [here.](https://in.finance.yahoo.com/quote/FNF/history?p=FNF)

 ## ATTRIBUTES DESCRIPTION